awsdocs/amazon-workspaces-administration-guide/doc_source/smart-cards.md

    sudo glib-compile-schemas /usr/share/glib-2.0/schemas/
    ```

 1. Perform any additional customizations to the WorkSpace\.
 For example, you might want to add a system\-wide policy to [enable users to use smart cards in Firefox](#smart-cards-firefox-linux)\. \(Chrome users must enable smart cards on their clients themselves\.
-For more information, see [ Smart Card Support](https://docs.aws.amazon.com/workspaces/latest/userguide/smart_card_support.html) in the *Amazon WorkSpaces User Guide*\.\)
+For more information, see [ Smart Card Support](https://docs.aws.amazon.com/workspaces/latest/userguide/smart_card_support.html) in the *Amazon Workspaces User Guide*\.\)

 1. [Create a custom WorkSpace image and bundle](create-custom-bundle.md) from the WorkSpace\.